wendyku/gender-neutral-captioning/README.md

 Note:
 1. Each section can be run independently.
 - To run an individual section, click the cell in the section and hit Cmd + enter.
-Alternatively, select Cell-> Run Cell from the top navigation bar.

 2. All sections other than Part IIIb requires a full download of the COCO 2014 Training and Validation dataset, in the structure specified above.